 Another customization is the option to hide initiatives for goals.
 This means that users can only add key results but no initiatives to their objective.
 Please note, that initiatives have no influence on the goal's progress.

-The last box allows you to link skills to (development) goals.
-If this option is disabled, you can link a development goal to a specific skill.
+The last box allows you to link competencies to (development) goals.
+If this option is disabled, you can link a development goal to a specific competency.

 The last section is about the visibility of goals.
 You can choose to make all goals public by default, which makes sense if you only work with OKRs.
 You can also remove the option to make individual goals public, e.g., if you don't work with individual OKRs but only with development goals.
 Any goal can still be changed to a private goal by the person creating the goal.

 Next, you can enable the anonymous suggestion box (third box) as well as the Q&A boards (fourth box), along with designating owners who will have access to these features.

 You can then decide if employees should be able to share feedback and praise privately with the feedback receiver, if the shared feedback can be visible for the manager and admins, or if feedback can be shared exclusively with the manager(box five through seven).
 The eighth box allows you to decide whether you would like to make sharing praise publicly an option.

 In the last section, you can customize the visibility of the instant feedback analytics.
 You can either share the analytics of the whole company or the analytics of the team the employee is assigned to.

 If you are sending and creating numerous surveys at your company, you may wish to use tags to find a specific survey in the future more easily.
 Admins can generate survey tags by navigating to the ‘settings ⚙️’ > ‘Admin Settings' > ‘Surveys' > ‘Survey Tags.’

 Survey owners/admins can add these tags during survey setup right at the bottom of the 'Basics' section.
 Adding tags creates a separate section for each tag in the 'Surveys' tab.
 Non-admins will not see these sections.